FcMarz/My-First-Project/README.md

 * when you have permission to use other people's materials, always mention the original creator and the open source / Creative Commons licence they've used
   <br>For example: [Sleeping Cat on Her Back by Umberto Salvagnin](https://commons.wikimedia.org/wiki/File:Sleeping_cat_on_her_back.jpg#filelinks) / [CC BY 2.0](https://creativecommons.org/licenses/by/2.0)
 * etc
-* Building AI fromUniversity of Helsinki and Reaktor: https://buildingai.elementsofai.com/Conclusion/your-ai-idea
+* <br> [Building AI fromUniversity of Helsinki and Reaktor] (https://buildingai.elementsofai.com/Conclusion/your-ai-idea)
-* Zamia AI project - German GPT-2 Model: http://zamia-speech.org/brain/2019/11/20/384M-German-GPT-2-Model-Finished.html
+* <br> "Zamia AI project - German GPT-2 Model: http://zamia-speech.org/brain/2019/11/20/384M-German-GPT-2-Model-Finished.html